The Waters' Child

 meruvina: Farfisa organ, synthesizer, organ, clavichord, electric piano, sitar, ud, kemanche,

 The Water's Child is an unusual album even by my own standards.
 After the extreme intensities of my two previous releases, Spirit Lady and Queen of Space, I felt the need to pull back somewhat, heading in a more meditative, serene, and playful direction.
-My title is from the ancient Atharaveda, actually referring to lightning begat by rain clouds, but here I think of The Waters' Child representing the flash of creative concepts and musical ideas.
+My title is from the ancient Samaveda, actually referring to lightning begat by rain clouds, but here I think of The Waters' Child representing the flash of creative concepts and musical ideas.
 Composition began with Raga Tilak Kamod from Dhirasankarabharanam Mela as a general reference, including the Shanta (tranquil, serene) rasa of The Waters, and the Adbhuta (wondrous) and Hasya (humorous, playful) rasas of Child.

 For the opening movement, The Waters, in addition to Just Intonation used throughout my new composition, I spiced an acoustic piano timbre with degrees of introspectively expressive pitch wavering, mixing it with two tamboura drones, Indian bells, and an atmospheric yet earthy percussion ostinato with a rhythmic cycle of twelve matras.
-This is gentler music possessing a detached rasa rather different than any of my previous works.
+This is gentler music possessing a detached feeling rather different from any of my previous works.
 As with other recent compositions, the sense of time is transfigured, not moving in a typical, expected manner, instead going its own enchanted way.
 A similarly unorthodox perception of time informs the concluding second movement, Child.
 There is even a sense of living in the music more so than only listening.

 Child presents a colorful cornucopia of keyboard timbres voicing the main melodic voice in turn, all used for the first time here, beginning with Farfisa organ.
 The Farfisa is a favored electronic organ from the sixties, famously played by Sly Stone in the Woodstock film.
 Next comes an early synthesizer, followed by contrasting types of organ, clavichord and electric piano, all different versions than ones previously employed.
 The tamboura drones return for grounding and soaring at once in the manner of earth and air.
 A variegated Latin percussion ostinato using a different rhythmic cycle of twelve matras intertwines playfully with the ongoing melodic arabesques.
 There is a sense of relaxation in Child recalling athletes whose pulse remains low even during exertions.